Photos: Team from UH Hilo competes in Microsoft US Imagine Cup 2016 finals

 The team performed exceedingly well in their booth demo segment and in all around sportsmanship during the event.

 UH Hilo’s Team No_Sleep at the 2016 Microsoft Imagine Cup US Finals in San Francisco.
 Left to right, Bryson Fung, Anthony Vizzone, Reuben Tate, and Pauleen Pante.
-Photos from Microsoft Imagine on flickr, Pre-Day and Competition Day.
-Click photos to enlarge.
+(Photos from Microsoft Imagine on flickr, Pre-Day and Competition Day)

 A team of students from the University of Hawaiʻi at Hilo took part in the 2016 US Imagine Cup championships last week (March 30-April 1, 2016) in San Francisco, California.
-Although the UH Hilo team was unable to win the national championship this year, they performed exceedingly well in their booth demo segment and in all around sportsmanship during the event.
+Though not placing this year, the team performed exceedingly well in their booth demo segment and in all around sportsmanship during the event.

 UH Hilo students Pauleen Pante, Reuben Tate, Bryson Fung, and Anthony Vizzone formed “Team No_Sleep” as part of their senior software engineering project.
 Their project was entitled Restoring Ecosystems Services Tool (REST), which uses principal component analysis (PCA) graphs to identify plants that are functionally similar to one another for the purposes of ecosystem restoration.